Missions At Hope Church

 Listed below (in alphabetical order) are the Missions and Missionaries currently supported by Hope Church, together with the name of the person in the Hope Church congregation who serves as the "contact" person for that Mission.

-Camp Innabah, founded in 1929, is comprised of 179 acres of meadows and woodlands in historic Chester County (only 11.5 miles from Hope Church).
+Camp Innabah was founded in 1929 and is comprised of 179 acres of meadows and woodlands in historic Chester County (only 11.5 miles from Hope Church).
 Camp Innabah is one of the oldest church-affiliated camps in the Mid-Atlantic Region, and is owned and operated by the Eastern Pennsylvania Conference of the United Methodist Church.
-The name "Innabah" was given by the Navajo People to the daughter of Rees J. Frescoln, the man who donated the original $5,000 to purchase the property.
+The name "Innabah" was given by the Navajo People to the daughter of Rees J. Frescoln, the man who donated the original funding in the 1920's to purchase the property.
 "Innabah" translates to "The Great Spirit Be With You Always."

-Hope Church Contact for Camp Innabah: Tom Sweet
+Hope Church Contact for Camp Innabah: Kim Simcox

 Hope Builders - A Mission of Hope Church

 Hope Church has members, attenders and "friends of Hope Church" who are called to work in short missions.
-Those workers who perform "random acts of kindness" in the name of Jesus Christ have now been organized into Hope Builders, a newly-created Mission Team.
+Those workers who perform "random acts of kindness" in the name of Jesus Christ have been organized into the Hope Builders mission team at Hope Church.

 Hope Builders now has their own page on our Hope Church website - please visit the Hope Builders page for contact information, and to learn more about this wonderful outreach into our local communities.

-Hope Church Contact for Hope Builders: Michael McKinney
+Hope Church Contact for Hope Builders: Bob Simcox

 Hope Church's Emergency Response Team (ERT)